-- 6.1 The provisions for complaints are determined by the EIB Group Complaints Mechanism Policy,13 which recognises the right of the members of the public to lodge a complaint concerning alleged maladministration against the EIB and provides the public with a tool enabling alternative and pre-emptive resolution of disputes. - 6.2 Any natural or legal person who alleges a case of maladministration by the EIB Group, which includes failure to deliver according to its Transparency Policy, may lodge a complaint with the EIB Group Complaints Mechanism within one year from the date on which the facts upon which the allegation is grounded could reasonably be known by the complainant. - 6.3 In line with its Policy, the EIB Group Complaints Mechanism cannot deal with complaints which have already been lodged with other administrative or judicial review mechanisms or which have already been settled by the latter.
+- 6.1 The provisions for complaints are determined by the EIB Group Complaints Mechanism Policy,19 which recognises the right of the members of the public to lodge a complaint concerning alleged maladministration against the EIB and provides the public with a tool enabling alternative and pre-emptive resolution of disputes. - 6.2 Any natural or legal person who alleges a case of maladministration by the EIB Group, which includes failure to deliver according to its Transparency Policy, may lodge a complaint with the EIB Group Complaints Mechanism within one year from the date on which the facts upon which the allegation is grounded could reasonably be known by the complainant.